 "You shouldn't have to go after—"

 "But tomorrow's Saturday—" Michiru called after her hastily retreating form, her voice dropping off.
-It wasn't that unusual, after all, for Mai to forget what day of the week it was—though it was less likely that she would forget that it was the last day of classes.
+It wasn't that unusual, after all, for Mai to forget what day of the week it was—though it was less likely she would forget it was the last day of classes.
 But the thought didn't linger in Michiru's mind; she knew Mai was more scattered than most and even more so since she had started working at that peculiar psychic research place.

-Trotting down the street, Mai's mind was racing.
+Her legs walking briskly down the street, Mai's mind was racing.
 She was wearing her school uniform.
 It was after school.
 She was probably headed to SPR.

 Fumbling in her pocket, she pulled out her mobile.
 Flipping it open, she gazed at the screen.